jzuhone/pyxsim/doc/source/parallel.rst

     # rest of code goes here...

-When pyXSIM is run in parallel, :class:`~pyxsim.photon_list.PhotonList` and :class:`~pyxsim.photon_list.EventList` instances will have the photon and event data spread out amongst the processors, though when products are written to disk the data will be brought together beforehand and written to a single file.
+When pyXSIM is run in parallel, :class:`~pyxsim.photon_list.PhotonList` and :class:`~pyxsim.event_list.EventList` instances will have the photon and event data spread out amongst the processors, though when products are written to disk the data will be brought together beforehand and written to a single file.